Okay, I’ll admit it. I used to be one of those people that scoffed at the idea of hiking poles!

 Shock absorption technology will help to reduce the jolting force through your wrists and elbows – which is a blessing when you’re doing long days.

-While it’s worth paying a little more for good quality, you don’t need to break the bank – the mid-range poles I found on the GR20 are still going strong!
+While it’s worth paying a little more for good quality if you will use them regularly, you don’t need to break the bank when starting out – the mid-range poles I found on the GR20 are still going strong!

 So, did I manage to convert you?